dev-juve/BookRec/README.md

 # Book Recommendation Web Application

-A lightweight, fully responsive web application built using **.NET 10** and **Blazor** to discover, track, and review book recommendations across categories like Self-Development, Programming, AI, Novels, and Finance and so on...
+This project is a lightweight, fully responsive web application built using **.NET 10** and **Blazor** to discover, track, and review book recommendations across categories like Self-Development, Programming, AI, Novels, and Finance and so on...

 ## Features
 - **Responsive Web UI**: Built with Bootstrap to target Desktop, Laptop, Tablet, and Mobile devices.